Meland Municipality: General information

-On 15 October 1923, the western part of the municipality of Alversund was separated to create the new municipality of Meland.
-Initially, Meland had a population of 1,716.
-Meland was one of many municipalities in Norway that were created for geographical reasons: Meland was separated from the rest of Alversund by the Radfjorden, and transportation between the different parts of the municipality was unreliable and time-consuming.
+On 15 October 1923, Alversund Municipality was divided into two separate municipalities: the western part (population: 1,716) became the new Meland Municipality and the eastern part (population: 1,771) remained as a smaller Alversund Municipality.
+Meland Municipality was one of many municipalities in Norway that were created for geographical reasons: Meland was separated from the rest of Alversund by the Radfjorden, and transportation between the different parts of the municipality was unreliable and time-consuming.
 The creation of the municipality was approved in 1922, and the first election for the municipal council was held 23 August 1923, with the municipality becoming official on 15 October 1923.
-Meland encompassed the southern two-thirds of the island of Holsnøy (the northern third belonged to Herdla municipality), a small area on the northeast coast of the island of Askøy, as well as some very small surrounding islands.
+Meland Municipality encompassed the southern two-thirds of the island of Holsnøy (the northern third belonged to Herdla Municipality), a small area on the northeast coast of the island of Askøy, as well as some very small surrounding islands.